 Another personal legend is my old man telling for many times how he in his physical prime a truck driver refused to take him along when he was hitchhiking and he got so mad about that he used to old track the outrun the truck and give the driver a warm greeting at the main road down to his own pleasure.

 For many years it totally got forgotten, losing its purpose the upcoming of the car and disappearing of traditional Katun way of life, with almost all people having their own livestock.
 But after the redecorating and comprehensible marking by the National Tourism Organization the route gradually is getting more and more strolled, but now in recreational way.
 The route is getting popular because its length, location and scenery.
-Going which direction mostly is depending on the persons staying or going to.
-One thing they have in common the entrances finding the entrances to the route are probably the hardest part when navigating it.
+Going which direction mostly is depending on the persons staying or going too.
+One thing they have in common finding the entrances to the route are probably the hardest part when navigating it.

 So starting from the top, the entrance is a little bit hidden behind the asphalt stone barriers, around 50 downhill meter from the recently opened zip-line.
 It starts sandy going rapidly over in the old remnants from the old Austrian reinforcements, being covered with loose stones.
 This part of the trail certainly is the hardest steepest part, with many stones that won’t stand still when stepping on them, and creating some mini avalanches.
 Along the way you would notice some car’s tires lying spread, and even a jeep wreck.